ibrahimabdulrasaq/Marketing-Campaign-Performance-Analysis-Tech-Savy-Solution/README.md

 * Is performance stable over time?

-* Where should we reallocate budget for maximum impact?
+* Where should we reallocate the budget for maximum impact?

 This project consolidates campaign data into a unified BI solution to support data-driven marketing decisions.